dubiousjim/yagh/Backends.md

 There is one more relevant part of the documentation, discussing `gimport` and `gexport`; but we'll reserve that for later.

-Other parts of the documentation discuss installation; we'll defer that until our general installation instructions below.
+Other parts of the documentation discuss installation; we discuss that in the installation instructions in the [README](https://github.com/dubiousjim/yagh/blob/master/README.md).

-Ok, here are the tidbits I extract out of all of that:
+Here are some tidbits I extract out of the preceding:

   * pulling from Git will add local Mercurial tags `default/branchname` for each Git branch
   * *cloning* from Git will create a bookmark for each Git branch